Skip to main content

 You can separate decision automation from settlement change.
 The bridge can focus on autonomous authorization under programmable policies while money movement stays on rails your accounting team already reconciles.

 The limitation is transaction shape.
-The grounding pack flags that machine-to-machine requirements can strain conventional rails, especially when you move from discrete invoices to continuous, granular usage.
+Machine-to-machine requirements can strain conventional rails, especially when you move from discrete invoices to continuous, granular usage.
 If your model depends on frequent microtransactions, treat fiat-first as a constrained bridge and watch for signs that invoice-style cadence is becoming a bottleneck.
 Sources also conflict on how far current fiat providers can already support autonomous machine payments, so avoid assuming consensus either way.

 Keep the pilot narrow: